2025–26 Texas A&M–Corpus Christi Islanders men's basketball team

-The 2025–26 Texas A&M–Corpus Christi Islanders men's basketball team represents Texas A&M University–Corpus Christi during the 2025–26 NCAA Division I men's basketball season.
-The Islanders are led by third-year head coach Jim Shaw.
-Five home games games are scheduled at the Dugan Wellness Center, and eleven home games at the Hilliard Center.
-Both arenas are located in Corpus Christi, Texas.
+The 2025–26 Texas A&M–Corpus Christi Islanders men's basketball team represented Texas A&M University–Corpus Christi during the 2025–26 NCAA Division I men's basketball season.
+The Islanders were led by third-year head coach Jim Shaw.
+Five home games were scheduled at the Dugan Wellness Center, and eleven home games at the Hilliard Center.
+Both arenas were located in Corpus Christi, Texas.

 Previous season

 The Islanders finished the season 20–14, 12–8 in Southland Play to finish tied in fourth place.
 As the 5th seed in the Southland tournament, the Islanders defeated Houston Christian in the first round before falling in the second round to Northwestern State.
 The Islanders were not invited to play in any postseason tournament.